Cyfrin/Updraft/courses/blockchain-basics/1-basics/12-signing-transactions/+page.md

 ### Public and Private Keys

-In this lesson, all the pieces we learnt about with Metamask should start coming together.
+In this lesson, all the pieces we learnt about with MetaMask should start coming together.

 Understanding the relationship between private and public keys is essential to grasping the concept of blockchain transactions.
 In essence, a private key is a randomly generated secret key used to sign all transactions.